Delivery Driver Training: A Checklist to Set New Drivers Up for Success

 These may seem like “common sense” tips — or relatively minor suggestions — but as Lisa says, most new drivers are used to driving casually, not professionally.
 It’s less about common sense and more about the habits you’ve developed as a non-professional driver.
 When new couriers get behind the wheel, they often don’t know how to act like professional drivers, so this is a key part of training their mindset.

-And since delivery drivers deal in quantity, any cost-saving measure your drivers can implement will have significant benefits for your company.
+And since delivery drivers deal in delivery drivers deal in deal in quantity, any cost-saving measure your drivers can implement will have significant benefits for your company.
 For example, one of our customers had an average time per stop of 7 minutes.
 This was in part because they were using three different apps to complete their stops.

 - Google Maps to find the address